 The Motley Fool and Stansberry Research have a lot to offer beyond just their flagship newsletters.
 The Motley Fool is one of the top market news and analysis websites, with free stories daily analyzing the potential of popular stocks.
 The platform also has alternative stock picking newsletters, including the Rule Breakers newsletter run by David Gardner alone and The Motley Fool Options trading service.

 Stansberry Research offers a variety of different newsletters for investors with different goals.
-For example, there is a newsletter that focuses on non-stock investments, another that focuses on commodities and energy, and another that focuses on emerging stocks in China.
-You can also purchase access to specialized portfolios, which draw picks from a variety of the newsletters that Stansberry Research publishes.
+For example, there is a newsletter that focuses on alternative investments, several that focus on asset classes like commodities and energy, and another that focuses on emerging stocks in China.
+You can also purchase access to three complete portfolio solutions: the Total Portfolio, Income Portfolio, and Capital Portfolio.
+These portfolios draw stock picks from a variety of the newsletters that Stansberry Research publishes.

-The Motley Fool Stock Advisor costs $99 for the first year (discounted from $199/year), while Stansberry’s Investment Advisory costs $199.
+The Motley Fool Stock Advisor costs $99 for the first year (discounted from $199/year), while an annual subscription to Stansberry’s Investment Advisory costs $199.
 Pricing for the platforms’ other newsletters varies, but most of the stock-picking services are relatively affordable.

 Both services offer 30-day money-back guarantees if you are not satisfied with the offerings.